 We’re going to tell you to do what you tell your prospects to do.
-Get advice from a pro (that’s us), get on a proven, results-delivering text message marketing program, and get moving.
+Get advice from a pro (that’s us), get on a proven, results-delivering text message marketing program for gyms, and get moving.

 We’ll show you a marketing exercise regimen that has helped hundreds of gym owners and managers quickly get more powerful results from the time and money they devote to marketing.
 These strategies will deliver results for personal training, boot camps, boxing, martial arts, pilates, spinning, MMA, Crossfit, and Yoga.

 Text message marketing works.
 Look at these Short Message Service (SMS) marketing statistics:

 - 98% of text messages are read by contacts, according to a study of our customer’s campaigns.
 Compare that to the average open rate of 21% for email and 18% for social media posts.
 You can be virtually guaranteed that contacts will read your messages.
 That’s something no other marketing channel can deliver.

 - 90% of text messages are read within the first three minutes of receipt.
 With smart planning, you can be assured that your contacts will get the message at a time when they’ll be most likely to take action.

 - SMS produces engagement rates six to eight times higher than retailers normally achieve via email marketing.
 People take texts more seriously than they do other types of messages.

 What is Text Message Marketing?